Why Do I Feel Like I Don’t Belong?

 the child unconsciously carries burdens for others

-Even when basic needs are met, the child may still feel emotionally separate, unseen, or unable to fully belong.
+Even when physical needs are met, children may still grow up feeling emotionally separate, unseen, or unable to fully relax into belonging.
+Many people simply grow up feeling like an outsider without understanding why.

 Exclusion Within the Family System